kmsgli/pt-connect/README.md

 # pt-connect
-# PIneTime Connect Helper
+# PineTime Connect Helper

-# This is a simple script that uses the suspend/resume function to reconnect your PinePhone to your PineTime watch
+# This is a simple script that uses the systemd resume function to reconnect your PinePhone to your PineTime watch

-# If your PineTime will not reconnect after wake-up from suspend this may help
+# If your PineTime will not reconnect to your PinePhone after wake-up from suspend this may help

+# This was created and tested on ;
+  Pinephone 3gb running Manjaro-Arm with
+  PineTime running InfiniTime 1.7.1.
+  Amazfish as the companion app
-# This was created and tested on a Pinephone 3gb running Manjaro-Arm with PineTime running InfiniTime 1.7.1.
-The companion app is Amazfish.
-It should work with Siglo but in my experince Amazfish works better.
+  Should work with Siglo but in my experince Amazfish works better

 ################################### How to Use ###########################################